What to Expect After Surgery F.A.Q.

 following your procedure, we strongly encourage you to rest and

 keep your eyes closed as much as possible.
-Typically, PRK patients
+Both PRK and LASIK

 do so with caution through the first month.
 Avoid getting soap,

 shampoo, hair spray, etc. in your eyes for 1 week.
 Avoid sunlight